-After classes, I’d go pedal away on the stationary bike, or cycle my legs on an elliptical, and then I’d maybe spend some time with my friends, and we’d share coffee and stories and laughter.
-Then, I’d return home, to the sun, the sea, and the cicadas.
+After classes, I’d go pedal away on my bike and then maybe spend time with friends, sharing coffee and laughter.
+Then, I’d return home – to the sun, the sea, and the cicadas.
 I’d still read, of course.
 Not as much or as often, what with the increasing workload, but I’d still do it.
 It was a relaxing way to end a day; immersing myself in a character’s wild adventure or deep self-contemplation.
-If I liked a book, it wouldn’t take a long time before the reality around me melted away and all that existed were the words on the page.
-They kept my imagination alive as I pictured scenarios in my head, like a personal theater production for which I was the sole audience.
+If I liked a book, it wouldn’t be long before the reality around me melted away and all that existed were the words on the page.
+They kept my imagination alive as I pictured the story in my head – a personal theater production for which I was the sole audience.
 Then, I’d drift to sleep.

 I walked into my first period test in that foggy haze of sleep deprivation.
-I wasn’t prepared enough.
+I wasn’t prepared.
 My stomach turned and my head throbbed with anxiety.
-I couldn’t stop tapping my fingers on the desk.
-When the period was over, I had left one of the questions blank for lack of time.
+When the bell rang all too soon, I had to leave one of the questions blank for lack of time.
 I felt sick to my stomach – an overreaction to what had transpired.
 During our game that afternoon, I couldn’t compartmentalize my emotions as I normally could.
 The nerves stayed sharp in every corner of my memory, poking and prodding me so I could never be comfortable.
-I made stupid mistakes and lost us too many points.
-My coach screamed at me and I saw the disappointment in my teammates’ faces.
+I made stupid mistakes and lost many points.
+My coach screamed at me, and I saw the disappointment in my teammates’ faces.

 I read voraciously, tearing through page after page in my quest for peace.
-I exchanged the stress of a panic attack for the adrenaline rush of a chasing a criminal through the streets of 1895 London.
-I could sense my feet slapping the pavement and the night wind blowing my hair wildly behind me.
+I exchanged the stress of a panic attack for the adrenaline rush of chasing a criminal through the streets of 1895 London.
+I could feel my feet slapping the pavement and the night wind blowing my hair wildly behind me.
 It was thrilling, invigorating, satisfying.
 That feeling was my escape, another version of life, without the dull routines and incessant repetition.
 I had not panicked because of the test or the game.
 I had been tied down in the cycle of my life, unable to grasp surprise or excitement.
 I found that in literature, and it gripped me like a drug.
 When one cannot actually break out of a prison on a secluded island, one can read about it and feel the suspense and danger.